Uvalde superintendent says district to hire more police - NewsBreak

 There has also been tension between state and local authorities over how police handled the shooting and communicated what happened to the public.

 At the news conference Thursday, Harrell announced plans for which campuses Robb students would attend in the fall.
-He said there are ongoing discussions about what will become of the site where Robb Elementary is located.
+He said there are ongoing discussions about what will become of the site where Robb Elementary is.